-Fees and charges for services rendered
+Fees and Charges for Services Rendered

-- 38. The representative of Vanuatu said that, as a result of recent modifications, the only charge collected to cover the cost of the services rendered was a VT 500 (US\$4) fee per customs declaration.
-He added that port and marine services were provided by the Ifira Wharf and Stevedoring Limited and the Northern Islands Stevedoring Limited on a purely commercial basis.
+48. As a result of recent modifications, the only charge collected to cover the cost of the services rendered was of about US\$4 (VT500) per customs declaration.

+49. The representative of Vanuatu added that port and marine services were provided by the Ifira Wharf and Stevedoring Limited and the Northern Islands Stevedoring Limited on a purely commercial basis.
 These companies were not controlled by the Government.
-Details of the port handling charges were supplied to the Working Party. - 39.
-The representative of Vanuatu stated that all fees and charges for services related to imports and exports would be operated in conformity with the relevant provisions of Article VIII of GATT 1994 from the date of accession.
-The Working Party took note of this commitment.
+Details of the port handling charges were supplied to the Working Party.